Niger government spends N290 million to construct auditorium | TODAY.NG

 He explained further that N149 million was spent on the construction of auditorium, while N46 million was used to buy furniture for the project.

-“Similarly, N24 million was used to furnish the administrative block of the college,’’ he said.
+“Similarly, N24 million was used to furnish the administrative block of the college.’’

 The permanent secretary reiterated the commitment of the government in meeting the needs of the institution for optimal performance.